Dee Lee is a retired Certified Financial Planner and a CFP Board Emeritus® member. She received a diploma in Financial Planning from Boston University

 She dissolved her successful financial planning practice for individuals many years ago so that she could devote all of her energies to educating the financial consumer.
-She is a member of the Financial Planning Association (FPA) and served on their national Board of Directors.
+She is a founding member of the Financial Planning Association (FPA) and served on their national Board of Directors and the Boston chapter.

 Dee’s focus is financial education.
 To give her audience more resources she has written several financial books which are outlined below.

 Her latest financial book, Money, is often used as the workbook for her seminars.
 Dee believes that to achieve true financial success you will have to move beyond the basics and learn about money management.
 This books lays it all for you.

 Women & Money, is a book for women and about women’s struggles with their finances.
 The first half of the book is about putting a financial plan into place and getting your financial life in order.
 The last six chapters cover the financial roles women assume during their adulthood, wife, ex-wife, widow, mother, daughter or partner.
 This is a must read for every woman.

 The Complete Idiot’s Guide to Retiring Early is all about catching the golden ring before age 65.

 Let’s Talk Money is a book written to help the reader understand the maze of personal finance.